prrao87/patent-classification/README.md

 D      37
 ```

-### Experiments and SVM results
+### Training the SVM classifier

-The SVM trainer and evaluator is run as follows:
+The SVM trainer is run as follows:
 sh
 ```
 $ python3 classifier_svm.py